clembot/ShowdownIO/README.md

 ---

-Showdown I/O offers a simple yet powerful interface for automating play on Pokémon Showdown, only but comprehensively exposing objects or actions a developer might need for implementing their bots.
+Showdown I/O offers a simple yet powerful interface for automating play on Pokémon Showdown, only but comprehensively exposing objects or actions a developer might need for implementing a battle bot.
 Battle states are represented as structured dictionaries encodable into JSON format while actions can be submitted efficiently and coherently.
 Supported actions include:
 - Logging in as a specified user
 - Collecting maximally comprehensive representations of any battle's current state and history
 - Starting and ending battles on a selected ladder or with a specific user